Dosage Form: tablet

 Irbesartan Dosage and Administration

-A low dose of a diuretic may be added, if blood pressure is not controlled by Irbesartan tablets USP alone.
+A low dose of a diuretic may be added, if blood pressure is not controlled by Irbesartan tablets alone.
 Hydrochlorothiazide has been shown to have an additive effect (see CLINICAL PHARMACOLOGY: Clinical Studies).
 Patients not adequately treated by the maximum dose of 300 mg once daily are unlikely to derive additional benefit from a higher dose or twice-daily dosing.

 No dosage adjustment is necessary in elderly patients, or in patients with hepatic impairment or mild to severe renal impairment.